aiplanethub/5-week_Data_Science_Bootcamp/week-2/160-Day 1 and 2: Descriptive statistics, transformations & exploratory data analysis.md

 **Steps to calculate variance:**

 * Calculate mean
-* Find diﬀerence of each data from mean
+* Find the diﬀerence of each data from mean
 * Square all the diﬀerences
 * Take the average of the squares.